empurium/brush/README.md

 ```
 cd Pictures/Imported/
 node brush.js | tee -a pics.log    # log output to the terminal and a log file
-sort pics.log | less               # browse the async output with a bit of sanity
 ```

 ## Why?